AnanthSundarrajan/Heart-disease-prediction-Streamlit/README.md

 Should an individual be predicted to have underlying heart disease, more advanced diagnostics, including both invasive procedures and medical imaging, can then be appropriately performed.
 Furthermore, this project aims to minimize unnecessary medical interventions for individuals who are not determined to be at risk for cardiac disease.

+Furthermore, the prediction tool facilitates the early detection of cardiac disease, enabling primary intervention through proactive and personalized care, which can result in reduced costs for both the patient and insurance providers.

 #### Research Question
 Can we predict the likelihood of a person having heart disease based on their personal and medical parameters?